murabcd/blog/README.md

 ## Portfolio

-This is the home for my personal website and public blog using [Next.js](https://nextjs.org/) application bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is the home for my personal website and public blog using [Next.js](https://nextjs.org/).

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Features